Vicken-Ghoubiguian/openWeather/README.md

 var weatherReferencesHashTable = new Object();
 weatherReferencesHashTable["Paris"] = "FR";

+// definition of the 'openWeatherAPIKey' variable which contain your current Openweather API key... var openWeatherAPIKey = "Your OpenWeather API Key";

 // Calling the 'getWeather' method from the 'openWeather' module openWeather.getWeather(weatherReferencesHashTable, openWeatherAPIKey).then(function(results) {